MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 What is Breast Augmentation?

-Breast augmentation or mammaplasty involves the placement of an implant behind the breast.
-This will increase breast size, upper pole fullness, and create cleavage and breast outline.
-Breast implants will also fill out and lift the breast to a certain degree.
+Breast augmentation (augmentation mammoplasty) involves placing an implant behind the breast.
+This will increase breast size and upper pole fullness and lift the breast to a certain degree.

-Women undergo a boob job for several reasons, such as volume loss after breastfeeding or weight loss, which may have significantly altered breast shape and size.
+Women undergo breast augmentation for several reasons, such as volume loss after breastfeeding or weight loss, which may have significantly altered breast shape and size.
 In some cases, women who have had a mastectomy may want a breast augmentation as the first step of breast reconstruction.

 Breast Augmentation with Dr Broadhurst